-While at COD, she received the Deans Scholars Award and the John Modschiedler Phi Theta Kappa Scholarship.
+While at COD, she received the Deans Scholars Award and the John Modschiedler Phi Theta Kappa Scholarship from the COD Foundation.

 “Both of these scholarships provided me the ability to go to school without needing a regular job, which I only had during the summer months,” she said.
 “That is truly amazing and I am so grateful for this because it allowed me to keep my grades high.”

 Matug also discovered a link between her family and COD when she and her sister discovered her mother’s diploma.

 “At the age of 18, my mother became pregnant with my older sister, but that did not stop her from obtaining her goals while also being a great mother.
 She worked endlessly and tirelessly in order to get a good job, obtained her associate’s degree from College of DuPage and both her bachelor’s and master’s degrees from DeVry, all while having two more children in the process.
 I grew up watching my mother put so many hours into her work.
 Experiencing this as a child enforced in me that I too must work extremely hard.
 Knowing that my mother did it while caring for three kids and having a full-time job leaves me with no excuse not to do it.”

 In 2019, Matug was named one of COD’s Outstanding Graduate finalists.
 She transferred to Illinois State University and is pursuing a bachelor’s degree in Special Education Learning and Behavioral Specialist.
 While there, she was named a Golden Apple Foundation Scholar, which is for highly effective educators to teach in schools of need.